 The most powerful ways to leverage emails include:

-Promoting new offers, bundles, and special gifts to a specific segment of your target audience to increase engagement.
+- Promoting new offers, bundles, and special gifts to a specific segment of your target audience to increase engagement.

-Sharing relevant content from your company's blog and establishing your brand as a thought-leader in your industry.
+- Sharing relevant content from your company's blog and establishing your brand as a thought leader in your industry.

-Interacting with your audience by surveying them and asking questions about their experience with your brand.
+- Interacting with your audience by surveying them and asking questions about their experience with your brand.

-Sending email newsletters containing updates about new products and information that your audience will find valuable.
+- Sending email newsletters containing updates about new products and information that your audience will find valuable.

+Email is a beneficial communication channel.
 But, to dominate email, you need a strong online presence to convert leads once they engage with your content.
 Fortunately, there are plenty of handy tools and resources available to help you build and grow a digital brand.

 6. Personalize the customer journey.

 One of the best ways to engage customers is by personalizing their experience with your business.
-Doing so creates a customer journey that feels tailored to their needs and is designed specifically with them in mind.
+Doing so creates a customer journey tailored to their needs and designed specifically with them in mind.
 This makes it hard for competitors with a one-size-fits-all approach to win over your most loyal customers because you've created an experience that's customized based on their preferences.

 Remember, the devil is in the details, so below are a few elements you should pay attention to when outlining a customer journey map.

-Entertaining Experience:Whether it's your content, store, or website, a delightful experience makes your brand much easier to remember.
+- Entertaining Experience:Whether it's your content, store, or website, a delightful experience makes your brand much easier to remember.

-Handwritten Notes: A handwritten letter is much more genuine than sending an email or linking a customer to a "thank you" page.
+- Handwritten Notes: A handwritten letter is much more genuine than sending an email or linking a customer to a "thank you" page.
 So, try to have upper management or C-level employees write personalized thank you letters to your customers when appropriate.

-Unique Unboxing Experience: People record unboxing videos because it's one of the most exciting parts of the buying experience.
+- Unique Unboxing Experience: People record unboxing videos because it's one of the most exciting parts of the buying experience.
 If you can make your packaging a delightful part of the customer journey, it will make your brand much more memorable and may even give you some free promotional content, too — like in the video below.